jaericho/jaericho.github.io/_posts/2021-07-19-Apple-M1-Benchmarks.md

 tags: [Apple, Benchmark, Handbrake, Intel, M1, MacBook Air]
 ---

-After jumping in to [test a Mac]({% post_url 2021-05-14-First-Mac-in-a-long-time %}) for my parents, I finally gave in an bought a new MacBook Air with the [M1 processor](https://infogalactic.com/info/Apple_M1).
+After jumping in to [test a Mac]({% post_url 2021-05-14-First-Mac-in-a-long-time %}) for my parents, I finally gave in an bought a new MacBook Air with the new [M1 processor](https://infogalactic.com/info/Apple_M1).

-I like the keyboard.
-I'm glad I skipped the butterfly keyboard fiasco, but I'm still trying to overcome muscle memory with ctrl+backspace to delete a whole word.
+I like the keyboard and I'm glad I skipped the butterfly keyboard fiasco, but I'm still trying to overcome muscle memory with ctrl+backspace to delete a whole word.
 And I miss an actual "delete", and not a renamed backspace to delete.
 But I do realize that this is a laptop keyboard too.

 Sleep/Waking is butter smooth and very reliable.
 After getting used to an iPad's instant and reliable sleep/waking I really notice the failures on my works Dell laptop when it doesn't work 100% of the time.
 Or my home-built machine whose sleeping started to cause BSOD's recently.